 InterContinental Los Angeles Downtown is massively tall and, as a result, expect 360-degree breathtaking views of the legendary California sunset from the tallest building on the West Coast.
 You check-in on the 70th-floor sky lobby and can dine at the top of this 73-floor building, which rises 1,100 feet above street level.

-This is the newest luxury hotel in Los Angeles with 889 plush guest rooms and Instagram-worthy vistas over the City of Angels, from the Hollywood sign to the Pacific Ocean.
+This is the newest luxury hotel in Los Angeles, with 889 plush guest rooms and Instagram-worthy vistas over the City of Angels, from the Hollywood sign to the Pacific Ocean.
 Six food and beverage options include Spire 73, the highest open-air bar in the Western Hemisphere.

-Book a Club InterContinental room rate in one of the eight club floors near the top of the hotel and benefit from Club InterContinental lounge access with complimentary breakfast and cocktail hour with hors d’oeuvres daily.
+Book a Club InterContinental room rate on one of the eight club floors near the top of the hotel and benefit from Club InterContinental lounge access with complimentary breakfast and cocktail hour with hors d’oeuvres daily.
 The lounge also provides check-out facilities and video libraries.

-This lounge is all about the views and is located on the 70th floor of the hotel (same floor as the hotel check-in desks).
+This lounge is all about the views and is located on the 70th floor of the hotel (the same floor as the hotel check-in desks).
 It offers its own private check-in and stunning views of the city through floor-to-ceiling windows.
-Exclusive access is available to Club InterContinental guests, and extra benefits include complimentary pressing of two pieces of clothing per stay (excluding express service), complimentary local calls, complimentary Internet access.
+Exclusive access is available to Club InterContinental guests, and extra benefits include complimentary pressing of two pieces of clothing per stay (excluding express service), complimentary local calls, and complimentary Internet access.

 They say that there are distinctly separate areas created for relaxation, light dining and drinks, and business discussions.
 You can also enjoy an extensive choice of gourmet breakfast options, snacks, and drinks throughout the day and a wide selection of complimentary evening drinks and canapés to suit your palate.

 - Daily from 6:30 am – 10:00 pm for refreshments